zhenjiao/openlocTest/loc/zh-CN/articles/application-gateway/application-gateway-ilb.md

 - **Backend server pool settings:** Every pool has settings like port, protocol, and cookie based affinity.
 These settings are tied to a pool and are applied to all servers within the pool.
 - **Frontend Port:** This port is the public port opened on the application gateway.
 Traffic hits this port, and then gets redirected to one of the backend servers.
 - **Listener:** The listener has a frontend port, a protocol (Http or Https, these are case-sensitive), and the SSL certificate name (if configuring SSL offload).
 - **Rule:** The rule binds the listener and the backend server pool and defines which backend server pool the traffic should be directed to when it hits a particular listener.
-Currently, only the *基本* rule is supported.
-The *基本* rule is round-robin load distribution.
+Currently, only the *basic* rule is supported.
+The *basic* rule is round-robin load distribution.

 You can construct your configuration either by creating a configuration object, or by using a configuration XML file.
 To construct your configuration by using a configuration XML file, use the sample below.